sourmash-bio/sourmash/doc/support.md

 [0]:https://github.com/dib-lab/sourmash/issues
 [1]:https://twitter.com/ctitusbrown/

-## Versioning
+## Versioning and stability of features and APIs

+We do our best to guarantee stability of features and APIs within major versions - because of this, upgrading from (e.g.) sourmash v3.4 to sourmash v3.5 should be a simple matter of installing the new version.

-**Summary:** We recommend using _version pinning_ for software and workflows that depend on sourmash, e.g. specifying `sourmash >=3,<4` for software that is tested with sourmash 3.x.
+We also recommend using _version pinning_ for software and workflows that depend on sourmash, e.g. specifying `sourmash >=3,<4` for software that is tested with sourmash 3.x.
 Read on for details!

+Upgrading major versions (to sourmash 4.0, for example) will often involve more work; see the [next section](#upgrading-versions) for more our suggested process.

+### Semantic versioning

-Our goal is to support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature additions, and feature changes.
+Our goal is to support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature additions, and feature changes in sourmash.
 Versions are tagged in a `vMAJOR.MINOR.PATCH` format, following the [Semantic Versioning] convention.
 From their definition: